Caroline Ryan

 Caroline Ryan (born 10 October 1979) is an Irish former rower, and racing cyclist.

+Biography

+In 2008, Ryan won the Princess Royal Challenge Cup (the premier women's singles sculls event) at the Henley Royal Regatta, rowing for the Garda Siochana Boat Club.

 Ryan won the bronze medal in the women's points race at the 2012 UCI Track Cycling World Championships, Ireland's first medal at a senior track cycling world championship since Harry Reynolds took gold in 1896 and bronze in 1897.
 Ryan won the time trial at the Irish National Cycling Championships three times (2011, 2013 & 2014).